The first team squad enjoyed a change of pace (quite literally) in training today.

 One player that didn’t take part in training is trialist Wes Atkinson who has left the club.

-Torquay United physio Gareth Law took the players through the tests.
+Torquay United Head of Medical Gareth Law took the players through the tests.

 “We did the Yo-Yo intermittent endurance level 2 test,” said Gareth.